viktorgoncharov/comparus-solution/README.md

 There is a special test which checks the tree doesn't have a height more than theoretical limit.

 The code covered by unit-tests for more than 80%.

+The code organized by the following structure:
+* Bucket - source code for a bucket
+* BucketMode - enum for modes of the bucket
+* LongMap - an original interface
+* LongMapImpl - an implementation of the map
+* Node - AVL tree
+* Pair - a container for pairs

 An original task described below: